Frank Costello: Early life

+Criminal career

 Alliance with Luciano

 While working for the Morello gang, Costello met Charlie "Lucky" Luciano, the Sicilian leader of Manhattan's Lower East Side gang.
 The two Italians immediately became friends and partners.
 Several older members of Luciano's mob family disapproved of this growing partnership.
 They were mostly old-school mafiosi who were unwilling to work with anyone who was not Italian, and skeptical at best about working with non-Sicilians.
-To Luciano's shock, they warned him against working with Costello, whom they called "the dirty Calabrian."
+To Luciano's shock, they warned him against working with Costello whom they called "the dirty Calabrian."

-Along with Italian American associates Vito Genovese and Tommy "Three-Finger Brown" Lucchese, and Jewish associates Meyer Lansky and Benjamin "Bugsy" Siegel, the gang became involved in robbery, theft, extortion, gambling and narcotics.
+Along with Italian American associates Vito Genovese and Tommy "Three-Finger Brown" Lucchese, and Jewish associates Meyer Lansky and Benjamin "Bugsy" Siegel, the gang became involved in robbery, theft, extortion, gambling, and narcotics.
 The Luciano-Costello-Lansky-Siegel alliance prospered even further with the passage of Prohibition in 1920.
 The gang went into bootlegging, backed by criminal financier Arnold "the Brain" Rothstein.

 The young Italians' success let them make business deals with the leading Jewish and Irish criminals of the era, including Dutch Schultz, Owney "the Killer" Madden and William "Big Bill" Dwyer.
 Rothstein became a mentor to Costello, Luciano, Lansky and Siegel while they conducted bootlegging business with Bronx beer baron Schultz.
 In 1922, Costello, Luciano, and their closest Italian associates joined the Sicilian crime family led by Joe "the Boss" Masseria, a top Italian underworld crime boss.
 By 1924, Costello had become a close associate of Hell's Kitchen's Irish crime bosses Dwyer and Madden.
 He became involved in their rum-running operations, known as "The Combine"; this might have prompted him to change his last name to the Irish "Costello."

 In 1925, Costello became a U.S. citizen.

 On November 19, 1926, Costello and Dwyer were indicted on federal bootlegging charges.
 They were accused of bribing two U.S. Coast Guardsmen, presumably so that they would not disturb the unloading of liquor from boats in New York Harbor.
 The largest boat in the Combine fleet could carry 20,000 cases of liquor.
 In January 1927, the jury deadlocked on the bootlegging charges for Dwyer and Costello.

 In 1926, Dwyer was convicted of bribing a Coast Guard official and sentenced to two years in jail.
-After Dwyer was imprisoned, Costello took over the Combine's operations with Madden.
+After Dwyer was imprisoned, Costello and Madden took over the Combine's operations.
 This caused friction between Madden and a top Dwyer lieutenant, Charles "Vannie" Higgins, who believed he should have been running the Combine instead of Costello.
 Thus, the "Manhattan Beer Wars" began between Higgins on one side, and Costello, Madden, and Schultz on the other.
 At this time, Schultz was also having problems with gangsters Jack "Legs" Diamond and Vincent "Mad Dog" Coll, who had begun to rival Schultz and his partners with Higgins's help.
 Eventually, the Costello-Madden-Schultz alliance was destroyed by New York's underworld.